-Speakers and presenters include:
+Speakers and presenters included:

 • The Hon.
 Joe Bartenfelder, Secretary, Maryland Agriculture Department